daniellmi/Remote_Control_Car/README.md

 # Remote control car

-## Credits to Marcio Henrique Santos, Enzo Alves Cardoso, Alexandre de Souza, Daniel Victor de Macedo Leal as the main creators of this project
+# Credits to Marcio Henrique Santos, Enzo Alves Cardoso, Alexandre de Souza, Daniel Victor de Macedo Leal from IFBA Jequié as the main creators of this project
-## Marcio Henrique the tutor, the project master developer and technician.
+# Marcio Henrique the tutor, the project master developer and technician.

 ## 🛠 Technologies Used

 - C++